Emergence of a common generalized synchronization manifold in network motifs of structurally different time-delay systems: Transition from Partial to Global GS in Mutually Coupled Time-delay Systems

 \section{Transition from Partial to Global GS in $N=4$ Mutually Coupled Time-delay Systems}

-In this section, we demonstrate the existence of transition from partial to global GS in four (only in $N=4$ for clear visibility of figures depicting synchronization transitions) mutually coupled distinctly nonidentical time-delay systems in the following configurations: a ring, an array, a global and a star.
-In addition to the above three time-delay systems discussed in the previous sections, as a fourth system, we consider the Ikeda time-delay system with the nonlinear function as in Eq.~(\ref{eqn1e}) \cite{ikeda80}.
-This system exhibits a hyperchaotic attractor [Fig.~\ref{fig1}(d)] with five positive LEs [Fig.~\ref{fig2}(d)] with a KY dimension $K_{DY}=10.116$ for the chosen parameter values.
+Further, in this section, we demonstrate the existence of transition from partial to global GS in four (only in $N=4$ for clear visibility of figures depicting synchronization transitions) mutually coupled structurally different time-delay systems in a linear array.
+In addition to the above two time-delay systems discussed in the previous sections, as the third and fourth systems, we consider the TPWL time-delay system with the nonlinear function given in Eq.~(\ref{eqn1c}) and the Ikeda time-delay system with the nonlinear function as in Eq.~(\ref{eqn1e}).
+The system parameters are fixed as in Sec.~\ref{sec2}.
+For this chosen set of parameter values the TPWL system exhibits a hyperchaotic attractor (Fig.~\ref{fig1}(c)) with four positive LEs ($D_{KY}=8.211$) [see Fig.~\ref{fig2}(c)] and the Ikeda time-delay system exhibits a hyperchaotic attractor [Fig.~\ref{fig1}(d)] with five positive LEs [Fig.~\ref{fig2}(d)] with a KY dimension $D_{KY}=10.116$.